ticketfrei/ticketfrei/README.md

 - [ ] Web UI that lets you easily delete toots/tweets per db id and/or mute the tweet author
 - [x] Write Bots as Classes to be easier implemented
 - [x] Create extra Class for the filter
-- [x] Put as much as possible into ticketfrei.cfg
+- [x] Put as much as possible into config.toml
 - [x] Make both bots run on their own *and* next to each other
   - [x] implement trigger class in retootbot
   - [x] read config in retweetbot
-- [x] put shutdown contact in ticketfrei.cfg
+- [x] put shutdown contact in config.toml
 - [x] document what you have to configure if you setup the bot in another city
 - [ ] write a script to setup the bot easily. ask the admin for the necessary information
 - [ ] ongoing: solve issues